 - Travel Tips: Fill your tank in Girdwood, 40 miles from Anchorage.
 The next service station is in Seward.

 Besides the incredible vistas, you can break your drive with a stop at the Alaska Wildlife Conservation Center dedicated to preserving Alaska's wildlife.
-Depending on the time of your visit, you can watch the feeding of the animals.a
+Depending on the time of your visit, you can watch the feeding of the animals.

 Other fun things to do in Seward: